 Place mushroom in a mixing bowl and stir in 1 Tbsp. water.

 Cook the Portobello

-Add red bell pepper and ginger to pan.
-Stir occasionally until red bell pepper is crisp-tender, 2-4 minutes.
+Add red bell pepper and ginger to pan Stir occasionally until bell pepper is tender, 2-4 minutes.

-Stir in sauce, 2 Tbsp. water, white portions of green onion and cook, 1 minute.
+Stir in sauce, 2 Tbsp. water, and white portions of green onion and cook until sauce is slightly thickened, 1 minute.

 Plate dish as pictured on front of card, garnishing with cashews and green portions of green onions.
 Bon appétit!